 I have always had a particular leaning toward the abstract: I've admired folks like Reich, Cage, Riley and Pärt for their willingness to take major risks as a composer, with the full understanding that what they were creating might ruffle some feathers, or demand a level of patience that most audiences were not equipped to provide.
 But when I found myself in conversation with two disparate yet equally mesmerizing artists in the span of five years (Jaco Pastorius and Cage, respectively), they both said pretty much the same thing when I asked for advice: go your own way, do your own thing, do it for the love of music, and don't care whether they 'get it' or not....it's not the artist's job to make the observer or listener pay attention - just pay attention to what you are creating.

 This album, much like my 30-year benchmark release, "Homage" is the culmination of a variegated and expansive career.
-And as I continue to follow my own star, the more appreciation, admiration and respect I have received from folks whom I think are far too talented to be in my company - I guess the insecure kid lives inside us all.
+And as I continue to follow the example set by Jarrett, Jaco and Cage, the more appreciation, admiration and respect I have received from folks whom I think are far too talented to be in my company - I guess the insecure kid lives inside us all.
 But you have taught me so much about myself as well as music, that I could never quantifiably repay that debt.
 Except perhaps, to share my gift with you, and to all attentive ears.
 Thank you for listening.

 excursions here: minimal, ambient, soundtrack, pop-ambient, experimental, Berlin School, et al.

 Also, please take a moment to check out the links to my discography on iTunes to uncover classic albums in my catalog, as well as my official EPK, with interviews and more streaming music.
 Roger, over and out!...more